IoTeye/examples_ionic/README.md

 ## :large_blue_diamond: Tracking Server

-The demo app is configured to post locations to IoTeye's demo server, which hosts a web-application for visualizing and filtering your tracking on a map.
+The app is configured to post locations to IoTeye's demo server, which hosts a web-application for visualizing and filtering your tracking on a map.

 - After booting the app the first time, you'll be asked to enter a **unique** "Tracking Server Username" (eg: Github username) so the plugin can post locations to `tracker.ioteyeinc.com`.